mohawkhq/mohawk-data-platform/README.rst

 Admin usage
 -----------

-The bulk of the functionality for mohawk-data-platform is found in the admin UI.
+The bulk of the functionality for mohawk-data-platform is found within the admin UI.
 The basic workflow is:

 1. Create a ``Model``, defining at least one field.
 2. Create an ``Instance`` of that model.
 3. Optionally, create an ``Application``.
 4. Edit the model, and add it to the application you created.

-Any data you add to the system will be pubically-available via the API endpoints.
+Any data you add to the system will be **pubically-available** via the API endpoints.

 API endpoints